 digiServe’s passion is to see local Thai organizations improve their effectiveness and efficiency by leveraging IT to increase their capacity to accomplish their mission.
 They provide basic IT training, training on Google Apps, consulting on network infrastructure, process management training, and custom software development.
 By providing software and digital services to social agencies, they will help build capacity to provide a higher quality of care.
 Their desire is to focus on orphanages and children at risk, developing and then deploying the Child At Risk System for FCF and several other groups in Chiang Mai.
 Additionally, they will work closely with other types of Foundations in order to provide custom software and IT services that will best benefit them.

 The main goal of the Education Matters project is to keep underprivileged children in school at least through grade twelve.
 We believe that this is the most effective and simple way to combat the many forms of abuse and exploitation of children in Thailand.
-The problem is simple - it is much easier for families to send their children away to work rather than send them to school - work provides income, school is an expense most of them can't afford.
-By helping provide for school expenses (books, tuition, lunch, and transportation - things we take for granted in the West), it gives many families the incentive and the means to keep their children in school.
-Additionally, it gives the child and the family the hope of a much different future - one where they can learn a trade or skill, go to college, or get a job that can sustain them and their family, and pursue their dreams.
+The problem families face is simple: it is much easier for families to send their children away to work rather than send them to school.
+Work provides income, while school is an expense many families can't afford.
+By providing for school expenses such as books, tuition, lunch, and transportation, Education Matters gives many families the incentive and means to keep their children in school.
+Additionally, this program gives children and their families hope of a much better future - one where they can learn a trade or skill, go to college, or get a job that can sustain them and their family.
+This hope encourages them to pursue their dreams.
 When children and families have hope, they are much less likely to end up being victims of human trafficking.
-They sense that their life has meaning and direction and they will fight much harder to see things through to a brighter end!
+They sense that their life has meaning and direction and they will fight much harder to see a bright future and experience success.